Bodyguard (2011 Hindi film): Production

-The film director Siddique first offered the female lead to Nayantara but she refused because she was not interested to play the same role in the original.
+The film director Siddique first offered the female lead to Nayantara but she refused because she was not interested in playing the same role she had played in the original.
 The role then went to Kareena Kapoor.

 Neerupa Menon, a mutual friend of director Siddique and Alvira Khan, introduced him to Alvira Khan Agnihotri and Atul Agnihotri, the to-be co-producers of the film, suggesting that he should venture into Bollywood.
 Siddique sent his original Malayalam film to Alvira and Atul as a result of the suggestion and they convinced Salman Khan to watch the film.
 After watching the film, Khan was very impressed with it and agreed to do the Hindi remake.

 Shooting for the film began on 16 January 2011 at the Symbiosis International University campus situated in Pune.
 The classrooms and academic block of Symbiosis Institute of Business Management were used in the Lavale campus.
-The shooting later continued in the city of Patiala (Punjab).
+The shooting later continued in the city of Patiala in Punjab.
 Two songs from the film were scheduled to be shot in Europe but were later shifted to Film City in Mumbai to cut costs as the film had already exceeded its initial budget.

 Marketing

 The film's first look and trailer was unveiled on 21 July 2011.

+Bodyguard The Movie Game, a promotional mobile video game developed by Jump Games was also released in 2011.
+Another mobile video game, Bodyguard Action Game, was released by Zapak in 2012.